tinyerp/erppeek/docs/api.rst

    If `details` is True, the ``create_uid`` and ``write_uid`` contain the name of the user.

+.. method:: Client.write(obj, ids, values, context=None)

+   Update the record(s) with the content of the `values` dictionary.

 .. method:: Client.create(obj, values, context=None)

    Create a new record for the model.